-Dog Training 101: Learn How to Train Your New Dog
+Dog Training 101: What to Teach Your New Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Now that your new dog is home (and staring at you), what’s next?
-The answer: Training.
-Dog training is a key element in new dog bonding, and no dog is too old to learn new tricks.
-It’s true: dogs thrive when their minds are engaged.
+Well, after you give them a treat just for being perfect, it’s time to prioritize one thing: Training.
+Dog training is a key element in new-dog bonding, and no dog is too old to learn new tricks.
+It’s true: Dogs thrive when their minds are engaged.

 To begin, it all starts with a “cue.”
 In dog training, a cue is a signal to the dog (either verbal or physical, or both) to do a particular behavior.
 As you and your dog work together, your dog will associate a cue with a new skill or a cool trick.